quantDIY/QuantX/README.md

 - **Non-Commercial License:**
   [Creative Commons Attribution-NonCommercial 4.0 (CC BY-NC 4.0)](https://creativecommons.org/licenses/by-nc/4.0/)
-  You may use, modify, and redistribute QuantX for personal or academic, non-commercial purposes.
+  You may use, modify, and redistribute QuantX for personal, research, or academic, non-commercial purposes.
   **Attribution is required.**

 - **Commercial License:**